streboreziert/Depth-Aware-RGB-and-IR-Image-Alignment-Using-ToF-Based-Homography-Interpolation/README.md

 In our case, we captured chessboard images at 100 cm, 150 cm, 200 cm, and 250 cm.
 However, to fit a linear model for each homography element, we selected the two depths: 100 cm and 250 cm.
 This provides a wider range for interpolation and simplifies the model to a first-order approximation.

+As a follow-up, we validate the model using circular features and aim to generalize the calibration method for robust depth-dependent multi-view alignment.

+## How to Use

+1. Capture chessboard images at multiple known depths (e.g., 100 cm and 250 cm).
+2. Run "Find_chessboard_corners.py" or "Find_chessbaord_using_adaptive_treshold.py" to extract and save 2D corner coordinates.
+3. Run one of the homography scripts depending on your camera pair:
+   - "RGB_ToF_linear_homography.py" for RGB and ToF alignment.
+   - "IR_ToF_linear_homography.py" for IR and ToF alignment.
+4. The script will ask you to enter the two depths used (100 and 250 in our case).
+5. It will generate a file with equations that define how each homography matrix element changes with depth.

+## Output

+Each script produces a file called "linear_depth_homography.txt" that looks like this:

 ## Scripts

 ### Convert_IR.py